City-of-Turku/rw-apiproxy/README.md

 * commerce_services

 ### Prestashop, trough REST API
-Uses the Prestashop API and requires direct access to the prestashop database.
+Uses the Prestashop API and because of API limitations also requires direct access to the prestashop database.

 ## Configuration
 Make a copy of config.ini.sample to config.ini and modify service endpoints, set any required API keys